tranhuudang/QuoteBank/QuoteBank/README.md

-* In QuoteBank we have two method to get a quote out of library called: 'getQuote();'.
-* You can get a random quote by provide region in the getQuote parameter: 'getQuote("en-US")' for English.
+* Get a random quotation in a topic by just a few line of code.
+* Supported language: Chinese, English, Vietnamese.
-* In the future, we'll' try to cover more language support.
+* In the future, we'll' try to cover more language.
-* Supported language: English(en-US), Vietnamese(vi-VI).

 * Example:
 ```
 using QuoteBank;
 ...
 Quotes quotes = new Quotes();
-lbQuotation.Text = quotes.getQuote("en-US");
+lbQuotation.Text = quotes.English.ForWisdom;
 ```